 A breast reduction, also referred to as a reduction mammaplasty, is a cosmetic surgical procedure that is specifically designed to help women restore normal body proportions by lifting the breasts, reducing their size, and enhancing their shape or contour.
 The breast reduction surgery is often a vital treatment method for women with overly large and sagging breasts that are causing them discomfort.
 It can be effective at eliminating the negative physical symptoms, such as neck or back pain, groves in the shoulders from bra straps, and raw rashes in the folds under the breasts.
 Breast reductions are also beneficial for correcting noticeable incongruities for women with two very different sized breasts.

-During your initial consultation, you and plastic surgeon Mark Pinsky, MD will discuss all of the vital information that is necessary to ensure a favorable outcome.
+During your initial consultation, you and your surgeon will discuss all of the vital information that is necessary to ensure a favorable outcome.
 It is important to remember to be open about your personal needs and goals from the procedure.
-Be sure to inform Dr. Pinsky about your detailed medical history, list of current prescription or over-the-counter medications, and any allergies that could impact the surgery.
-Dr. Pinsky will also conduct a thorough examination of your breasts, take measurements of their size and shape, and evaluate the quality of your skin.
+Be sure to inform your physician about your detailed medical history, and please supply a list of current prescription or over-the-counter medications and any allergies that could impact the surgery.
+Your surgeon will also conduct a thorough examination of your breasts, take measurements of their size and shape, and evaluate the quality of your skin.
 The location of your nipples, areolas, and glands will also be considered to find the most optimal surgery technique.

-During this time, Dr. Pinsky will provide a special surgical bra, since normal underwire bras are strictly prohibited in recovery.
-Although breast and nipple sensation may be lost immediately following surgery, the sensitivity will usually return within two to three months.
-Results from the breast reduction procedure will be noticeable immediately and gradually improve as the swelling is reduced in the first few weeks.
-The final results are long-lasting and enduring, but can be affected by future pregnancies, weight changes, or effects from aging.
+During this time, your physician will provide a special surgical bra, since normal underwire bras are strictly prohibited in recovery.
+Although breast and nipple sensation may be lost immediately following surgery, the sensitivity will usually return within two to three months. *Results from the breast reduction procedure will be noticeable immediately and gradually improve as the swelling is reduced in the first few weeks. *The final results are long-lasting and enduring, but can be affected by future pregnancies, weight changes, or the effects of aging.